Save to Existing Project

 Dr. Jessica Sparks, Wake Forest University, Biomedical Engineering

-Dr. Phil Sanger, Western Carolina University, Engineering and Technology
+Dr. Phil Sanger, Western Carolina University, Engineering and Description of Technology

 Dr. Teresa Conner-Kerr, Winston-Salem State University, Physical Therapy